 A sweet little spot is featured on several Wordless Wednesday communities listed under Daily Blog Hop tab at the top of my Home page.
 Have a fototastic week!

 It’s been hot, hot, hot!
-Last Thursday evening we were issued a severe thunderstorm warning.
+Last Thursday evening a severe thunderstorm warning was issued..
 The sky grew dark, the wind tossed back and forth, a spatter of rain, then pop our electricity went out just like that.
 It didn’t come back on until the next morning shortly after 4am.
 It didn’t seem to do all that much here at our house, but unfortunately we must have been in the cross fire of a blown transformer or something else which required nearly 12 hours to get back up.

 Friday morning, we jetted out the door for a day in the mountains and more photo opportunities for me to use my new SLR, but first and most importantly we stopped at Krispy Kreme for donuts.
 DH used our last good coupon toward two dozen donuts – one dozen hot glazed and the other an assorted dozen of the cake variety.
 Oh yeah!
 And, he picked up some coffee, coffee, java, java!!